fyne-io/fyne-io.github.io/_posts/2019-03-19-building-cross-platform-gui.md

 categories: blog
 ---

-# Building a cross platform GUI with Go

 There are many tutorials available online for how to use web technologies and [Go](https://golang.org) - but what if you want to create something in pure Go?
 Whether it's for performance reasons, to keep all of your application in just one programming language or simply because you like Go over Javascript and HTML there are solutions available.
 Go bindings exist for [GTK+](http://mattn.github.io/go-gtk/), [Qt](https://github.com/therecipe/qt), [Windows](https://github.com/lxn/walk), [Nuklear](https://github.com/golang-ui/nuklear) and also platform abstraction bindings like [andlabs UI](https://github.com/andlabs/ui).

 In this tutorial we look at a newer approach - building a graphical application using a toolkit built specifically for go using a modern interpretation of the desktop user interface.
 The [Fyne](https://fyne.io) toolkit is a simple to learn graphical toolkit that we can use to build cross platform applications that will compile for macOS, Windows and Linux from the same code.
 We will explore how to get set up, write a basic application and then package it for distribution.
 Let's get started!